top of page

 Editing

 The project was finally cut on Final Cut Studio utilising the XDCAMHD 422 codec.
 Editing took a good number of months as we discussed how the project should be constructed.
 Given the breadth, the depth and the nature of the subject matter it would be easy to fall into the trap of sensationalism, so a great deal of time was spent thinking about how to present what is a very complex subject.
 When it came to the actual "look" of the film, XDCAM HD422 is also great for grading, and to that end I choose to reduce the colour and introduce various tints to help merge standard definition archive footage.
 While the film was shot in full frame 16:9 1920x1080p, which is the format that every broadcaster to date has shown it, I actually designed the film to fit a wide screen format which is available in Standard Definition on the Special Edition DVD set on this website.
-Although not available in Blu-Ray DVD at this time, the TV version can be seen in HD on the Film-On-Demand website NetFlix in the USA & UK.
+Although not available in Blu-Ray DVD at this time, the TV version can be seen in HD on the Film-On-Demand websites Amazon Prime and NetFlix in the USA, UK and Scandinavia.

 The Challenges of Eschatology - Research